Freshwater Fish Species

 Rainbow trout

-Great tasting and swims in chilly waters in all but a few states.
+Great tasting, and swims in cooler waters in all but a few states.

 Cutthroat trout

-A favorite in almost twenty states the cutthroat grows to over forty pounds.
+A favorite in almost twenty states, the cutthroat can grow to over forty pounds.

 Brook trout